Python Requests: Retry Failed Requests [2024]

 Backoff Strategy for the Delays

-The backoff algorithm is this:
+The backoff algorithm is as simple as the following:

 Example